xt10101/SG-Notes/Week2_AWS_Notes copy.md

-## AWS
+## Cloud Computing Questions

 >**What is Cloud Computing?**

->The idea of decentralizing computer resources/services.
+>>The idea of decentralizing computer resources/services.
 By delivering it over the internet, Instead of runnning computers or services locally,  a cloud provider  is used to store and process the software and access the output over the internet. the compnay does not need own or maintain physical servers or data centers instead they are rented.
 ----
 >**How do we know if something is in the Cloud (on-prem vs the cloud)**
 >>If the company runs and maintains physical computer resources on premise then its on prem, if the company accesses their computer resoureses over the internet (accesses compute resources remotely) or rents them from a provider then its the cloud.